 Now, since that we can substitute any positive numbers to a and b we are sure that the commutative property is true for all positive numbers.

-If a + b can be represented as lengths, the c x d can represent the area of a rectangle with height c and base d.
-For example, the rectangle at the left has base 6 and height 4.
-Its area is 6 x 4 = 24 square units.
-If we reverse the order, 4 x 6, is just a representation of the area of a rectangle with base 4 and height 6.
-As we can see, this does not change the rectangle.
+If a + b can represent lengths, c × d can represent area of a rectangle with height c and base d.
+For example, the rectangle on the left has a base of 6 units and a height of 4 units.
+Its area is 6 × 4 = 24 square units.
+If we reverse the order, 4 × 6, is just a representation of the area of a rectangle with a base 4 units and height 6 units.
+As we can see, this does not change the are of the rectangle.
 We just rotated it 90 degrees.

 Again, if we just moved the rectangle without changing its height and its base, then the area will still be the same.
-That is why c x d = d x c for all positive numbers c and d.
+That is why c × d = d × c for all positive numbers c and d.

 Related Articles